 The Jugendgruppe is run by a group of committed parent volunteers.
 Committee members must also be a Schwaben Club member.

 The Jugendgruppe Instructors are a volunteers and have previous German folk dance experience.
-Our current Instructor/Choreographers are:
+Our current Instructor/Choreographers is: